blockchain-awesome/cryptonote/README.md

 VIG Coin is a coin based on the cryptonote cryptocurrency protocol.

-It's goal is too implement a coin with:
+It's goal is to implement a coin with:

 1. Fast exchanging speed
 2. Anti-ASIC awareness.